Iago-Boardy/ashura-dashboard/README.md

 <h1 align="center">🗃️ Ashura Dashboard</h1>

 <p align="center">Welcome to the Ashura Dashboard project!
 This repository features a CRUD application designed for managing MySQL data.
-The dashboard provides an intuitive interface to create, read, update, and delete records, with robust authentication and metrics visualization.</p>
+The dashboard provides an intuitive interface to create, read, update, and delete records, with robust authentication and metrics visualization.
+(CURRENTLY IN DEVELOPMENT)</p>

 ## 📂 Contents